LucaLeonx/ing-sw-2024-Leonzio-Lanza-LaGioia-Mauro/docs/uml/uml_choices.md

 - Every card can be played front or back, bacause that changes its funtionality. <br> The played side is managed by the class that uses the card
 - Class Player has a cardsInHand attribute(3 elements array).

 ### To do
 - Game field set-up
 -

+### Possible improvements

+- It may be necessary to rewrite the interfaces _PointFunction_ and _RequirementsFunction_ as abstract classes, in order to attach extra data to represent them in the TUI or GUI (es. symbols they require, number of points they reward)